demisto/content/Packs/Cybereason/Integrations/Cybereason/README.md

 Endpoint detection and response to manage and query malops, connections and processes.
-This integration was integrated and tested with version xx of Cybereason
+This integration was integrated and tested with version 21.2 of Cybereason

 ## Configure Cybereason on Cortex XSOAR